kuzzleio/kuzzle/doc/2/guides/getting-started/4-authentication/index.md

 # Authentication

-Kuzzle authentication system is multi-strategy based.
-This means that the same user can authenticate in several different ways.
+Kuzzle authentication system is **multi-strategy based**.
+This means that the same user can **authenticate in several different ways**.

 For example, the same user can authenticate with the `local` strategy with an username and a password pair but also with the `oauth` strategy using an external provider such as Facebook or Google.